-- NAWG supports expanded use of the renewable fuel /portfolio renewable energy standard.
-(Renewed March 2022) - 2.
-NAWG supports a robust producer transition program to encourage the development of potential biomass dedicated energy crops provided however, that funding for this program shall not come from existing farm program payments.
-(Renewed March 2022) - NAWG will support the Keystone XL/ Trans Canada Pipeline.
+- 3. NAWG supports the Renewable Fuel Standard (RFS) and the development of E15.
 (Renewed February 2024) - 4.
-NAWG supports the Renewable Fuel Standard (RFS) and the development of E15.
-(Renewed February 2024) - 5.
 NAWG supports efforts to reduce the regulatory burden facing farmers including those that provide for additional congressional review of regulations.
 This support is contingent on the term "regulation" referring only to involuntary mandates and not to any contractual agreements that an individual farmer chooses to enter into.
-(Amended February 2024) - 6.
+(Amended February 2024) - 5.
 NAWG supports protecting agriculture in the U.S. from nuisance and/or ag practices lawsuits that will have adverse impacts on the U.S. agricultural economy.
-(Renewed March 2022)

-- 7. NAWG opposes expanding new National Heritage Areas. - 8.
+(Renewed November 2024) - 6.
+NAWG opposes expanding new National Heritage Areas.
+(Renewed November 2024)8.
 NAWG supports federal, state and county cost sharing for weed control programs on private land that neighbors public land.
-(Renewed March 2022) - 9.
+(Renewed November 2024) - 7.
+NAWG supports federal, state and county cost sharing for weed control programs on private land that neighbors public land.
+(Renewed March 2022) - 8.
 NAWG recognizes the soil and environmental benefits of wheat in a crop rotation and therefore supports intentionally seeded winter wheat being eligible for classification as a cover crop for NRCS and climate-smart programs, while not impacting its eligibility as a harvestable cash crop insurable through crop insurance and other safety net programs.
-(Adopted March 2023) - 10.
+(Adopted March 2023) - 9.
 NAWG supports an agriculture exemption for emission control on agricultural equipment.
 (Adopted, February 2024, Montana)